How To Build An Employee Portalon 5 October 2023

 Whether your business is small or large, you want your employees to stay engaged and be collaborative.
 Using a company employee portal can help you accomplish these goals.

-Unlike a client portal, an employee portal is an internal resource created specifically for your workforce.
+Unlike a customer portal, an employee portal is an internal resource created specifically for your workforce.
 It gives your employees a place to stay up to date on company happenings, get important information, and more.
-Below we walk through how to create an online employee portal, including steps you can follow and features to consider including.
+Below we walk through the benefits of employee portals and how to create one, including steps you can follow and features to consider including.

 How To Build An Employee Portal

 1. Identify the purpose of your company employee portal.

 “First and foremost, companies should understand clearly why they need to create an employee portal,” says Sandra Lupanova, SharePoint & Office365 evangelist at itransition.
 A few sample goals of an employee portal might be:

 - To modernise operational activities (e.g., automate repeated tasks, minimise paper-based document workflows, or digitise task management)